-Join Mike Pekovich and make a beautiful wall cabinet in this six-day class.
+Make a beautiful wall cabinet in this six-day class

-The frame-and-panel door gives the cabinet its personality and offers some solid lessons in cabinet making.
+The frame-and-panel door gives the cabinet its personality and offers some solid cabinet-making lessons.
 You’ll learn how to make, fit, and hang a traditional door.

 In addition, you’ll finish it off with a Kumiko panel.
-This traditional Japanese latticework technique is a lot of fun and can brighten up just about any project.
+This traditional Japanese latticework technique can brighten up just about any project.
 We’ll finish off the case with a drawer that offers a simple alternative to the dovetailed drawer.

-Mike, a long-time woodworker, and the instructor is the creative director and editor at Fine Woodworking magazine and the author of The Why and How of Woodworking.
+In addition to being a long-time woodworker and instructor, Mike is also the creative director and editor at Fine Woodworking magazine.
+He is also the author of a book called, The Why and How of Woodworking.